Fentanyl Addiction: Symptoms, Risks, Effects, Treatment

 What are the Treatments for Fentanyl Addiction?

-The treatments for fentanyl addiction include medication-assisted treatment (MAT) and behavioral therapies.
+The treatments for fentanyl addiction include detox, medication-assisted treatment (MAT), and behavioral therapies.
 MAT combines medications like methadone, buprenorphine, and naltrexone with counseling and behavioral therapies to address the disorder.

 Behavioral therapies, such as cognitive behavioral therapy, contingency management, and motivational interviewing, are particularly effective when used alongside medication.
-It’s important to remember that the duration of treatment with MAT is not capped and may continue indefinitely to meet the long-term recovery needs of the individual.
+The duration of treatment with MAT remains uncapped and continues indefinitely to meet the long-term recovery needs of the individual.

 According to Dydyk AM’s, 2024 study named, ‘Opioid Use Disorder’ here are the treatment options for opioid use disorder (OUD) including fentanyl: